 Keep the dino dig going and make writing trays.
 I used the other half of the game with the writing trays.
 Students matched the letters and sound pieces then used a bone (aka Qtip) in the sand.
-It’s important to practice proper letter formation, just make it FUN (and put the workbooks away).
+It’s important to practice proper letter formation.
+You can make it FUN and put the workbooks away!

 You can find the trays here or use a pencil box, shallow plastic tub, or metal pie pan.

-Dinosaur letter mats are another way for students to practice letters and identify letters when they BUILD the letters with rocks, bones (Qtips, or trace with dry erase markers).
+Dinosaur letter mats are another way for students to practice letters and identify letters.
+When they BUILD the letters with rocks, bones (Qtips), they are strengthening their ability to properly form the letters.
+You can also use dry erase markers to trace.
 I put the letter mats in a tub on the writing table.

 Another super simple counting activity is a counting tray.
 Take a sorting tray like this one I found at the Dollar Tree and place numbers (or number window clings) in it.
 Students count out the corresponding number of dino counters.
 Super simple and so colorful.

 Color matching time!
-Some of my three year olds need more practice with colors so I created a fun color matching game with large Easter eggs and dino counters.
-I mean since dinosaurs hatched from eggs why not make it a fun color matching game.
+Some of my three-year-olds need more practice with colors so I created a fun color matching game with large Easter eggs and dino counters.
+Since dinosaurs hatched from eggs, why not make it a fun color matching game?!

 Dinosaur Science and STEM

-Dino Dig Dramatic Play has to be one of my all-time FAVORITE dramatic play themes (this dino theme was so much fun)!
-It was easy to incorporate science, STEM, math, and literacy into their play.
+Dino Dig Dramatic Play has to be one of my all-time FAVORITE dramatic play themes!
+It was easy to incorporate science, STEM, math and literacy into their play.
 Grab ALL the Dino Dig printables HERE.
-I’m working on a post all abotu the Dino Dig so stay tuned!
+I’m working on a post all about the Dino Dig so stay tuned!